 COPPA has been heavily criticized for being ineffective and even counterproductive in protecting kids online.
 Children often resort to less age-appropriate content instead of waiting around for a parent’s approval.
 It doesn’t stop kids from accessing pornography or from being advertised to.
 Websites that might otherwise provide content that’s appropriate for kids often ban children altogether because of the compliance burden and potential fines for violating COPPA.

-The UK has been a bit more pro-active in spreading online privacy awareness among British youth through the UKCCIS and its “Click clever, click safe” mantra.
+The UK has historically been a bit more pro-active in spreading online privacy awareness among British youth through the UKCCIS and its “Click clever, click safe” mantra.
 However, this is the same organization that in 2013 attempted to filter websites deemed unsafe or inappropriate for children, but inadvertently blocked the websites of LGBT rights groups and charities meant to educate children about drugs, health, and sex.

-So no, you can’t depend on the internet self-regulating itself or on governments (which can only create regulations for their own country, anyway) to step in on your behalf.
+In summary, it’s ultimately the parent’s responsibility to keep kids safe online.
+You can’t depend on the internet self-regulating itself or on governments (which can only create regulations for their own country, anyway) to step in on your behalf.

 Is children’s privacy really an issue?